 Sarcopenia is a progressive condition that results in reduced muscle mass, muscle health, and muscle function, all of which can have different consequences if not managed properly.
-Common functional consequences of sarcopenia include but are not limited to low muscle strength (e.g., grip strength), slow movement (e.g., slow gait speed), poor mobility, fatigue, low physical activity, poor balance, falls, and fractures (Yuan & Larsson, 2023).
-Consequential medical conditions of sarcopenia include, but are not limited to, mortality, malnutrition, osteoporosis, metabolic syndrome (which is comprised of the presence of at least three or more of the following: low HDL cholesterol, high triglycerides, obesity [BMI > 30], and elevated blood glucose levels), elevated blood pressure, T2DM, nonalcoholic liver disease, liver fibrosis, hypertension, depression, dysphagia (swallowing difficulties), hospitalization, and cognitive impairments (Table 2) (Yuan & Larsson, 2023).
-The fitness professional should consider that many of the functional and medical consequences may not occur with every client but are commonly reported among sarcopenia researchers (Yuan & Larsson, 2023).
+Common functional consequences of sarcopenia include but are not limited to, low muscle strength (e.g., grip strength), slow movement (e.g., slow gait speed), poor mobility, fatigue, low physical activity, poor balance, and an increased risk of falls and fractures (Yuan & Larsson, 2023).
+Consequential medical conditions of sarcopenia include, but are not limited to, mortality, malnutrition, osteoporosis, metabolic syndrome (which is comprised of the presence of at least three or more of the following: low HDL cholesterol, high triglycerides, obesity [BMI > 30], and elevated blood glucose levels), elevated blood pressure, T2DM, nonalcoholic liver disease, liver fibrosis, hypertension, depression, dysphagia (swallowing difficulties), hospitalization, and cognitive impairments (Table 3) (Yuan & Larsson, 2023).
+The fitness professional should consider that many of the functional and medical consequences may not occur with every client but are commonly reported among individuals initially identified with sarcopenia.
+Researchers are still studying the link between sarcopenia and these related consequences, with no consensus to date (Yuan & Larsson, 2023).